What is a color vision test?

 A color vision test, also known as the Ishihara color test, measures your ability to tell the difference among colors.
-If you do not pass this test, you may have poor color vision or be considered “colorblind.”
-However, true “colorblindness” is a very rare condition in which you are only able to see shades of gray.
+If you don’t pass this test, you may have poor color vision, or your doctor may tell you that you’re color blind.
+However, being truly color blind is a very rare condition in which you’re only able to see shades of gray.

-The most common form of poor color vision is an inability to distinguish shades of green from red.
-Genetics, aging, certain medications and diseases, and exposure to chemicals can cause poor color vision.
-It is statistically more likely to occur in men than women.
+The most common type of poor color vision is an inability to distinguish shades of green from red.
+Poor color vision can be caused by:

-You may want to have a color vision test if you think that your color vision is deficient.
-If your child is receiving an eye exam, it is a good idea to have him or her tested for both color vision and visual acuity.
-This can help address any potential problems early and effectively.
+You may want to have a color vision test if you think your color vision is deficient.
+If your child is receiving a standard eye exam, it’s a good idea to have them tested for both color vision and visual acuity.
+This can help address any potential problems early.

-If you or your child wears glasses or contact lenses, these should be worn during the exam.
-Your doctor will ask if you have been taking any medications or supplements, if you have any medical conditions, and if there is a history of poor color vision in your family.
+If you wear glasses or contact lenses, you should continue to wear them during the exam.
+Your doctor will ask if you’ve been taking any medications or supplements, if you have any medical conditions, and if there’s a history of poor color vision in your family.

-There are no risks associated with this test and no special preparation is required.
+This test has no associated risks, and no special preparation is necessary.

 Your eye doctor will administer the test.
 You will sit in a normally lit room.
-You will cover one eye, and then with the eye that is uncovered, you will be asked to look at a series of test cards.
+You will cover one eye, and then, using the uncovered eye, you’ll look at a series of test cards.
 Each card contains a multicolored dot pattern.

-There is a number or symbol in each color pattern, and you will be asked to identify it, if you can.
+There’s a number or symbol in each color pattern.
+If you can identify the number or symbol, you’ll tell the doctor.
 Numbers, shapes, and symbols should be easy to distinguish from their surrounding dots if you have normal color vision.
-If you have color vision impairment, you might not be able to see the symbols at all or will have difficulty distinguishing patterns among the dots.
+If you have color vision impairment, you might not be able to see the symbols.
+Or you may have difficulty distinguishing patterns among the dots.

-After checking one eye, you will be asked to cover that eye and look at the test cards with the other.
+After checking one eye, you’ll cover the other eye and look at the test cards again.
 The doctor may ask you to describe a particular color’s intensity as perceived by one eye versus the other.
-It is possible to have a normal result on the color vision test but still experience a loss of color intensity in one eye or the other.
+It’s possible to have a normal result on the color vision test but still experience a loss of color intensity in one eye or the other.